 All applicants will be notified of their application status (awarded or denied) by the end of May 2019.

 This application is open to undergraduate business students, including transfer and pre-business students.
 Applicants will be considered for any, and all, undergraduate scholarships available through the Eccles School and for which they may qualify.
 All scholarships are awarded for fall and spring semesters unless an exception has been approved by the scholarship committee or program director.
 We do not offer summer scholarships.
 The majority of scholarships are awarded to declared business majors who are enrolled full-time (complete a minimum of 12 credit hours per semester).
 Currently enrolled pre-business students can apply at the same time that they apply for admission to Upper Division.
 Scholarship recipients must maintain at least 3.2 GPA and continue to make progress toward a business degree at the University of Utah unless an exception has been approved by the scholarship committee or program director.
-Graduating seniors are still eligible to apply and can receive their award at less than full-time status.
+Graduating seniors are still eligible to apply and can receive their award at less than full-time status, and may also receive their total scholarship allotment for fall semester if graduating.
 The committee will also consider applicants enrolled part-time as long as they qualify and are the best candidate for a particular scholarship.

 Recipients of a Business Scholars Program scholarship (freshman, transfer, and four-year scholarships) are eligible to apply for scholarship support through the Eccles School Undergraduate Scholarship application; however, they will receive only the scholarship of the highest value, not both awards.
 The committee will consider exceptions on a case-by-case situation; such as, but not limited to, if a student has demonstrated high financial need and/or a student is the best and only qualified applicant for a particular award.